open-ch/mini-magic/README.md

 all MIME types listed.
 With this script you can also download the MIME type definitions from the [official repository](http://ftp.astron.com/pub/file/) and list all MIME types available to create the minimal magic file.
-More detail with `mini-magic -h`
+More detail with `mini-magic -h` A module is also provided at `mini-magic/lib` in case you need the functionality of the CLI without using the CLI itself.

 ### Tests